 NOTE: It is our policy to continually improve products and as such we reserve the right to alter data, specifications and component parts without prior notice.
-IMPORTANT: No liability is accepted for incorrect use of product.

-WARRANTY: Guarantee is 12 months from purchase date, proof of which will be required for any claim.
+IMPORTANT: No liability is accepted for incorrect use of this equipment.
+WARRANTY: Guarantee 12 months from purchase date, proof of which will be required for any claim.